-- Maintain a safe environment for all users, ensuring that Health and Safety procedures for the site meet with relevant Health and Safety legislation. - Carry out regular site inspections, recording the condition of structures, surfaces, vegetation and litter. - Undertake liaison with relevant officers, both within and external to, Cornwall Council to ensure compliance with relevant environmental legislation.
+- Maintain a safe environment for all users, ensuring that Health and Safety procedures for the site meet with relevant Health and Safety legislation. - Regularly inspect and record the condition of structures, surfaces, access routes and vegetation.
+Carry out any necessary safety works - Undertake liaison with relevant officers, both within and external to, Cornwall Council to ensure compliance with relevant environmental legislation.